-Evidently, Fergusson, Healy and their colleagues harboured similar suspicions, so they took an additional step.
+Evidently, Fergusson et al harboured similar suspicions, so they took an additional step.
 They contacted investigators from a random sample of 35 (10%) trials that did not report suicide attempts.
 Of the 17 responders, two reported suicide attempts, seven reported no suicide attempts, and eight confirmed that these data were not collected.

 Of the two responses that reported suicide attempts, one reported a non-fatal suicide attempt in the SSRI group and none in the placebo group, and the other reported a non-fatal suicide attempt in the SSRI group and two non-fatal attempts in the group taking tricyclic antidepressants.